Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 \subsubsection{Deep linear network: $\mathbb{R}^d \to \mathbb{R}$}

-Now, we can ask what happens in a deeper network (with only linear activations).
+Now, let us consider what happens in a deeper network (with only linear activations).
 Let $w$ denote the weights of all the layers.
 Then our deep linear network implements the same linear mapping as above:

-When we run gradient descent on $w$ (vs. $\beta$, as we did above), one might think that this reparameterization could affect the search geometry.
+When we run gradient descent on $w$ (as opposed to $\beta$, as we did above), one might think that this reparameterization could affect the search geometry.
 However, in this case, the inductive bias is actually the same as above: